/ tool-comparisons / Upstash vs Turso for Solo Developers

 Choose Turso when you need a relational database that performs well globally.
 If your users are distributed around the world and you want fast reads from the nearest edge location, Turso's replica architecture gives you that without managing multiple database instances.

 Turso's multi-tenant capability is exceptional.
-You can create up to 500 databases on the free tier, which makes it ideal for apps where each user or team gets their own isolated database.
+You can create up to 100 databases on the free tier, and unlimited databases on every paid plan starting at $4.99 a month, which makes it ideal for apps where each user or team gets their own isolated database.
 SaaS products, white-label platforms, and any architecture where data isolation matters benefit from this approach.
+(Turso pricing page, checked 2026-05-29.)

 The embedded replicas feature is unique to Turso.
 If you are building a desktop application, a mobile app, or any system where offline access matters, embedding a SQLite replica in your app gives you zero-latency reads and offline functionality.
 When connectivity returns, data syncs automatically.